-Did you know that the shoulder has the greatest range of motion of any joint in the human body?
+Rotator cuff muscles are the stabilisers of the shoulder!
+The shoulder has the greatest range of motion of any joint in the human body.
 But it comes at a price; because of its high mobility it is susceptible to injury.

-The answer is the glenoid labrum that increases the depth of the cavity for the ball to sit in, the ligamentous capsule that limits excessive movement of the shoulder and last but not least the rotator cuff muscles!
+- The glenoid labrum that increases the depth of the cavity for the ball to sit in

 The rotator cuff is comprised of 4 different muscles